sfu-ireceptor/turnkey-service-php/doc/sanitychecking.md

 - the study from Palanichamy et al with Study ID PRJNA248411 has been loaded into your iReceptor Turnkey at URL http://your.repository.org/v2/samples
 - a unique identifier field name ir_rearrangement_number was used when the study was loaded.

-You can download an this example dataset from the github repository above.
+You can download this example dataset from the github repository above.
 Once downloaded and loaded into your repository, the data loading process can be verified with the command below:

 ```
 verify_dataload.sh dataloading-curation/test/imgt/imgt/PRJNA248411_Palanichamy_2018-12-18.csv http://your.repository.org/v2/samples PRJNA248411 dataloading-curation/test/imgt/imgt ir_rearrangement_number